Edmund Gurney: Early life

 Gurney was born at Hersham, near Walton-on-Thames.
 He was educated at Blackheath and at Trinity College, Cambridge, from 1866, where he took fourth place in the classical tripos and obtained a fellowship in 1872.
 His work for the tripos was done, said his friend F. W. H. Myers, in the intervals of his practice on the piano.
 Dissatisfied with his own executive skill as a musician, he wrote The Power of Sound (1880), an essay on the philosophy of music.

 He then studied medicine with no intention of practising, devoting himself to physics, chemistry and physiology.
 In 1880 he passed the second M.B.
 Cambridge (medical science).
 In 1881 he began the study of law at Lincoln's Inn.

 In relation to psychical research, he asked whether there is an unexplored region of human faculty transcending the normal limitations of sensible knowledge.
 Gurney's purpose was to approach the subject by observation and experiment, especially in the hypnotism field.
 He wanted to investigate the persistence of the conscious human personality after the death of the body.
-Three of his sisters died when their barge overturned in the Nile River during a tour of Egypt in 1875.
-Their passing profoundly affected him and his research was partially fueled by a desire to find some meaning to their deaths.
+Three of his sisters died when their barge overturned in the Nile River during a tour of Egypt in 1875, profoundly affecting him, and his research was partially fuelled by a desire to find some meaning to their deaths.